IBM-Bluemix-Docs/mass-data-migration/import-data.md

 To access the QuantaStor UI:

-1. Open a web browser, and navigate to the following URL.
+1. Open a web browser, and navigate to the static IP address that you provided in the order form.

    ```
    https://<device_management_IP_address>